White House: US has capacity to evacuate remaining Americans

 He also said that while the airport is critical, “there are other ways to leave Afghanistan, including by road and many countries border Afghanistan.”
 The U.S., he said, is “making sure that we have in place all of the necessary tools and means to facilitate the travel for those who seek to leave Afghanistan” after Tuesday.

 There also are roughly 280 others who have said they are Americans but who have told the State Department they plan to remain in the country or are still undecided.
-According to the latest totals, about 114,000 people have been evacuated since the Taliban takeover on Aug.
-14, including approximately 2,900 on military and coalition flights during the 24 hours ending at 3 a.m. on Sunday.
+According to the latest totals, about 114,000 people have been evacuated since Aug.
+14, including approximately 2,900 on military and coalition flights during the 24 hours ending at 3 a.m.
+Sunday.

 Members of Congress criticized the chaotic and violent evacuation.